kiwicarolin/kiwicarolin.github.io/index.md

 * Virtual Reality: Introduction to Unity3D and HTC Vive
 * Data Structures: Lists, Stacks, Queues, Maps and Sets

-**Guest lecturer at the University of South Australia**
+**Guest lecturer at Adelaide University**
 * Augmented Reality Interaction

 **Service**
-* CHI 2022-2024: Associate Chair (Specific Applications Areas)
+* CHI 2022-2026: Associate Chair and Best Paper (Specific Applications Areas)
 * Women in STEM Club UniSA: Co-Founder of the first club for women in STEM.
 I defined the groups core vision of Innovation, Inclusion and Inspiration and acquired funding to run workshops on these topics for our members.
 * Code like a girl: Event volunteer and panelist